-New York City is a great place to visit any time of year but it is especially fun at Christmastime.
+There is nothing better than Christmas in New York City.
 It is a fabulous place to spend a few festive days with or without children.
 For this post, we have kept our recommendations to all things related to NYC at Christmas.
 We left off all the usual museum and food-related recommendations you expect to get with NYC and have stuck to Christmas.

-Making the most of a weekend at Christmastime in NYC does require a bit of planning.
+Making the most of Christmas in New York does require a bit of planning.
 With the proper preparation, you will be amazed at what you can fit into a weekend.
 You will need to book tickets well in advance to get to the shows without having to sell one of your children to pay for them!
 However, with planning and a bit of schedule jiggling, you should be able to get affordable tickets that suit your timings.

 Here are a few of our favourite places for the perfect weekend break in NYC at Christmas.